jsbots/AutoFish/README.md

 **Following the guide step by step will drastically reduce the number of problems you might run into by using this software.**

-1. Launch the game (not as administrator).
+1. Launch the game *(not as administrator, keysender won't be able to get colors from it)*.
-2. Switch to the **DirectX 11** on retail (you don't need it with old patches).
+2. Switch to the **DirectX 11** on retail *(you don't need it with old patches)*.
-4. Switch to **Windowed or Window(maximized)** mode (default **Fullscreen(windowed)** on Retail/Classic)
+4. Switch to **Windowed or Window(maximized)** mode *(it's default on Retail/Classic)*.
-5. Turn on **Auto Loot** option or check **Use shift+click** option in the UI.
+5. Turn on **Auto Loot** option or check **Shift+click** option in the UI of the bot if you don't have **Auto Loot** option in the game *(Vanilla)*.
-6. Equip your favorite fishpole.
-7. Assign your 'fishing' and 'lures' in the game and respective options in the UI.
+6. Assign your 'fishing' and 'lures' keys in the game and write them in the respective sections in the UI of the bot.
+7. Equip a fishpole.
 8. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
-   - All sides of the "Fishing zone" should be in the water (check the horizon).
+   - All sides of the "Fishing zone" should be in the water.
    - Avoid any red and yellow colors in the "Fishing zone" except the bobber itself.
    - At first the bot will make 3 attempts to find the bobber, if it fails it will stop the app.
-It can mean that either you don't set video settings right or that your fishing place isn't good enough.
-Check the settings and try to look for another place.
+It mostly means that the fishing zone isn't good enough.
-9. Don't use your keyboard and mouse while the bot is working.
+9. Don't use your keyboard and mouse while the bot is working *(the bot directly utilizes your mouse and keyboard)*.
-10. You can press **'space'** to stop the bot.
+10. You can press **'space'** to **stop the bot**.
-11. Launch AutoFish (by using the shortcut or from CLI).
-12. Press "Start".

 ## Fishing Zone :dart: